Everything You Need to Know for Talking about Holidays in English

 Mawlid Un Nabi

-Mawlid Un Nabi is celebrated by some countries as the birthday of the Prophet Muhammad.
-The date is based on the Islamic lunar calendar.
+Mawlid Un Nabi is occasionally celebrated in December (depending on the calendar year) by some countries as the birthday of the Prophet Muhammad.
+The date changes every year because it is based on the Islamic lunar calendar.

 Kwanzaa is a weeklong celebration of African culture and heritage among some African-Americans.
 It is celebrated by a small percentage of persons in the United States and takes place from December 26 – January 1.